GildedPleb/hab-guide/docs/Introduction/what.md

 ## The Content vs The Commands

-Indeed, here is a (nearly) full list of the commands that will be required to spin up a HAB Node from this guide, assuming your hosts are imaged and networked, and your Control Computer has all the software installed correctly:
+To that end, here is a (nearly) full list of the commands that will be required to spin up a HAB Node from this guide, assuming your hosts are imaged and networked, and your Control Computer has all the software installed correctly:

 :::caution